Handbook

 Bed Linens/Mattress

 Residents must provide their own bed linens.
 Twin size beds are provided in four-person/two-bedroom apartments and residence hall suites.
-Each bed comes with a standard size mattress.
-Full size beds are provided in designated single rooms in apartments.
-Residents who choose to buy out a bedroom side (apartments only) will have two twin beds.
+Each bed comes with a standard twin size mattress.
+Full size beds are provided in single bedrooms in apartments.
 Residents may not bring their own mattresses.

 There are a limited number of extra-long mattresses for those taller than 6’3”.
 For 2024-25, all requests for an extra-long mattress must be emailed to Living no later than July 1, 2024.